-CIRA will soon open the application period for its Community Investment Program.
+CIRA's application period for its Community Investment Program is open.
 As potential applicants prepare for this, we’ve reached out to a few individuals who can share their top tips and their insights on the kinds of projects that can address the priorities they see to build a better online Canada.

 An interview with CIRA’s Alyssa Moore